 - Emma Smith

-- Power and politics, Magic, illusion and the supernatural, Comedies
+- Power, politics and religion, Magic, illusion and the supernatural, Comedies

 In his portrayal of Prospero's 'art', Shakespeare seems to draw parallels between theatre and magic.
 Emma Smith explores these, but questions the idea that the magus is a self-portrait of the playwright.